"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

 Tentatively taking a hold of one of the boy's hands, Harry concentrated with all his might about forcing some of his magic through the connection, and into the other boy, noticing with relief that this action didn't make him feel at all dizzy, further proof that he had made a nice full recovery from his concussion.

-His jubilation was quickly filled with despair however, when Colin didn't react.
+However, his jubilation was quickly filled with despair when Colin didn't react.

 For five minutes, he waited there; staring down at the still form in front of him, before he tried again, and once again got the same results.